CMSgov/dpc-static-site/src/_pages/api-documentation/export-data/how-to-filter.md

 ## Filter claims data by FHIR Resource with `_type`

 The `_type` query parameter allows you to specify which FHIR Resources you wish to export.
-If you do not specify a `_type` parameter in your request, all three resources will be exported: Explanation of Benefit, Patient, and Coverage [link to DPC Data].
+If you do not specify a `_type` parameter in your request, all three resources will be exported: [Explanation of Benefit, Patient, and Coverage]({{ "/dpc-data" | relative_url }}).
 You can specify these Resources individually or as a group using a comma delimited list and the syntax `?_type=ExplanationOfBenefit,Patient,Coverage`.

 The following request will export the Patient and Coverage Resources, but NOT the Explanation of Benefit Resource.